ZabinskiMichal/extendedFakeStoreApi/README.md

 # extendedFakeStoreApi
 api based on famous fake store API but extended with time useful features

+## how to use this program
+1) clone this repository
+2) using terminal, navigate to /extendedFakeStoreApi/target
+3) type: java -jar OpenXTask-0.0.1-SNAPSHOT.jar

 ## available end points:
 1) /categories -> returns categoriel of all items available in shop